Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

 EPLI policies can also cover claims stemming from inappropriate workplace conduct which can range from anything to invasion of privacy to failure to promote or hire.
 Those covered under EPLI include not only current employees, but also boards of directors and even applicants to the company.

-Gerry Bulger, commercial insurance sales executive at MMA noted several common examples that might not be first of mind to every business owner.
+Gerry Bulger, commercial insurance sales executive at Marsh McLennan Agency (MMA), noted several common examples that might not be first of mind to every business owner.

 A good employee manual usually notes all the types of negative actions that a company won't tolerate.
 It should also spell out actions and escalations that would be taken if an employee is noted for one of these actions, and a timeline for doing so.